-To use a power cube, select “Inventory” from the ops menu, select the power cube you wish to use, then tap “Use.”
-This will destroy the power cube and give you 1,000 XM for each power cube level.
+The easiest way to use a power cube is to tap the quick cube button located under your XM meter.
+Swipe left and right in the carousel to find the power cube you want, then tap “Use.”
+Power cubes are also accessible from your inventory or the attack drawer.
+Using a power cube destroys it and gives you 1,000 XM for each power cube level.
 In other words, a L5 power cube grants 5,000 XM when used.

 Be mindful of the maximum capacity of your XM reserves.
 Any XM gained in excess of what your reserves can store is wasted, so don’t use a power cube until you have enough room in your reserves for the entire amount.

 As of 19 February 2016, recycling a power cube yields the same amount of XM as using it.
 While you can only use one power cube at a time, you can recycle multiple power cubes at once.
 As a result of this, lower level agents can now use higher level power cubes by recycling them.

 A hypercube is a hackable, unleveled, very rare power cube variant which provides a backup XM store that replenishes your reserves automatically.
 To activate one, select it from your inventory and tap “Use.”
 If you already have one active, the button will be disabled.